petroleumjelliffe/docs/genetics_game.md

-Are there any games where you're a blind replicator, and you can choose a strategy for how to replicate?
-You could only play blind and not see the effects, but you could see whether you're successful.
+Purpose
+===
+Are there any games where you experience natural selection?
+You're a replicator, blind, without motives, just a tendency towards more offspring and a longer life.

+You can't see what others are doing, or feel their impact.
+You could know whether you're still alive.

+Let a person experience the true randomness of natural selection.
+(I'm on a evolutionary psychology kick.)

 It would include random mutation.